Student using laptop to complete university work in halls bedroom

 Moodle is the University's virtual learning environment (VLE) hosting course learning materials and activities.

 Moodle is available 24-hours a day, 7-days a week.
 You can access your course and module learning materials from Moodle via smartphone, laptop or desktop computer.
 You’ll only have access to Moodle once you register on your course.
-Please be aware, Moodle will be unavailable from 30 August 1 September 2022 for an upgrade.

 On Moodle, you can access: